 The University has an enviable record for the quality of its newly qualified teachers and in helping our teacher training graduates find their first teaching post.
 An excellent service is provided by staff and full-time careers officers.

-Graduating with Qualified Teacher Status will enable you to apply for your first teaching post in Wales or England or Internationally as the qualification is recognised worldwide.
+Having a degree with Qualified Teacher Status means you can start work as a teacher soon as you graduate, and you can apply for your first teaching post in Wales or England or internationally as the qualification is recognised worldwide.

 As a USW teacher training student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.